You are here

+Students who have not completed the Non-native language requirement (NNL) in high school will complete GPCD by successfully completing two non-native language courses at ISU.
 Many 101 and 102 courses can be found under a specific language prefix, but there are also several languages that are offered as LLL 101 (less commonly taught languages).
 Below you will find a list of recently offered 101 courses.
 (Please check the Dynamic Schedule for the upcoming semester offerings.)

 - French 101 - FREN 101, 102

 - German 101 - GERM 101, 102